The truth and lies about proper club angles.

-The lie angle of your clubs needs to fit your game.
-It needs to take into account your body type, and any other factors that contribute to the way you swing.
+The lie angle of your club needs to fit your game.
+It needs to consider your body type and any other factors that contribute to how you swing.
 A proper fitting shouldn’t just be done when you buy a new set of clubs.
-Numerous other factors can change which will require the golf club to be adjusted.
+Numerous factors can change, requiring the golf club to adjust.
 If the lie angle of your clubs isn’t matched to your swing mechanics, you are already making the game harder than it already is!

-As we’ve mentioned in a previous post, golfers are realizing how important driver fitting is to maximize proper ball flight.
+As mentioned in a previous post, golfers realize how important driver fitting is to maximize proper ball flight.
 But this same attention needs to be equally addressed with your irons.
-Using equipment that does not fit the golfer could cause a push or pull; a chunk or skull; or make the golfer compensate their swing.
+Using equipment that does not fit the golfer could cause a push or pull; a chunk or skull, or make the golfer compensate their swing.
 Shaft flex also needs to be addressed.
 I have found that most golfers play a shaft that is too stiff, which also causes misdirection and swing compensations.

 The greater the loft of a club, the more effect the lie angle will have on the ball’s direction.
-Incorrect lie angles will start the ball more offline in higher lofted clubs, such as wedges, then it will in lower lofted clubs, such as drivers.
-That is why the proper lie angle with your irons is so important: Once the ball is struck it starts to spin, and any directional problems will be exaggerated due to the ball spinning in the “wrong” direction.
+Incorrect lie angles will start the ball more offline in higher lofted clubs, such as wedges, than in lower lofted clubs, such as drivers.
+That is why the proper lie and loft angles with your irons are so important: Once the ball is struck, it starts to spin, and any directional problems will be exaggerated due to the ball spinning in the “wrong” direction.

 Cause and Effect